We've come a long way in 110 years, and so has WA.

 We now sponsor two emergency rescue helicopters to help Western Australians when they need it most.

-As a voice for more than 950,000 WA members, we're planning for the future by building Australia's first electric highway.
-And we're challenging how we all think about transport by trialling the country's first driverless shuttle bus.
+As a voice for more than one million members in WA, we're planning for the future by building Australia's first electric highway and challenging how we all think about transport by trialling the country's first driverless shuttle bus.

 Times really have changed.
-Although one thing remains the same – RAC is still working for the better.
+Although one thing remains the same – RAC is still working for the better of WA.